 Being a bit of an oddball myself, I tend to gravitate towards the unusual.

-For that reason, don’t expect this to be a generic bucket list of fun things to do in Savannah.
-I’ve already created a list of “must-see” spots in Savannah to cover the basics.
-Today’s list is unique and a bit goofy — just like many Savannahians!
+For that reason, don’t expect this to be a generic bucket list of things to do in Savannah.
+I’ve already created a list of “must-see” spots in Savannah that covers the basics.
+Instead, the list below is unique and a bit goofy — just like many Savannahians!

 Fun Things To Do in Savannah GA

 As I mentioned above, Savannah is a city made for entertainment.
-You’ll find everything from a serial killer museum to historic statues covered in googly eyes to Tik Tok’s most beloved baseball team, the Savannah Bananas.
+After all, we’re known for covering our historic statues in googly eyes and for being home to Tik Tok’s most beloved baseball team, the Savannah Bananas.

 Visit a Serial Killer Museum